zoedsoupe/supabase-ex/guides/storage.md

 ### Permissions

 Ensure that the appropriate policy permissions are set in Supabase to carry out the required operations.
 Refer to each method's documentation for detailed information on permissions.

-### Contributing

-We welcome contributions from the community!
-Please submit PRs for bug fixes, features, or any improvements.